 If you receive a solicitation concerning your patent or trademark that you believe is deceptive, you may file an online consumer complaint with the Federal Trade Commission (FTC), at www.ftc.gov.
 While the FTC does not resolve individual consumer complaints, as the nation's consumer protection agency, it may initiate investigations and prosecutions based on widespread complaints about particular companies or business practices.

-You may also contact our office at email@example.com or by calling 571-272-8877 to notify us of any communications you believe to be misleading.
+You may also contact firstname.lastname@example.org or call 571-272-8877 to notify us of any communications you believe to be misleading.
 Also, please contact us if you have any general questions regarding patent maintenance or trademark renewal fees.